mrpmorris/blazor-validation/README.md

   - [FluentValidation Sample] - Shows how to use the [FluentValidation.com] library to validate.

 ## What's new
+### New in 0.7
+ - Added an `EditContext.ValidateObjectTree`
+ - Upgraded to Blazor Preview 9
 ### New in 0.6.1
  - Fixed bug in FluentValidation that prevented objects with complex property types from being validated
 ### New in 0.6.0